TrDA-hab/Projects/I2C multi display/README.md

 ## 2. How to use it.
  - You must add support for display in `my_user_config.h` file, or flash our ESP8266 module with `tasmota-display.bin` file.
+ - To initialize the displays, run the commands in the console:
+   `Power4 1` // To initialize display # 3
+   `Restart 1`
+   `Power2 1` // To initialize display # 2
+   `Restart 1`
+   `Power1 2` // To initialize display # 1
+   `Restart 1`
+ - **Caution: Displays must be initialized every time the ESP8266 is powered off.**
  - Run the command in the console  to run the "Interlock" mode, for the possibility of individual output of information on displays (optional):
-   `Interlock 1, 2,3,4` //Group Relay1 in "group 1" and Relay2 and Relay3 and Relay4 in "group 2".
+   `Interlock 1, 2,3,4` // Group Relay1 in "group 1" and Relay2 and Relay3 and Relay4 in "group 2".
-   `Interlock 1`     //Enable relay interlock mode.
+   `Interlock 1`     // Enable relay interlock mode.
  - Run the command in the console to modify the interface (optional):
    `Backlog WebButton2 LCD#1; WebButton3 LCD#2; WebButton4 LCD#3; WebButton5 Light`
  - Run the commands in the console to test displays: